Drone in a Box: Agriculture

 Companies have also embraced drone-in-a-box technology to survey farms and golf courses by using multispectral cameras that can be tuned to respond to specific light wavelengths, including some infrared.
 Using these cameras fixed on drone-in-a-box systems, drones can detect health-related changes in vegetation.

 Utilities

-Drone-in-a-box solutions are used today to support operations at power plants, capturing aerial video and data to be streamed to personnel in real time.
+Drones-in-a-box are used today to support operations at power plants, capturing aerial video and data to be streamed to personnel in real time.

 The scheduled missions can enable human/vehicle detection, alert operators to gas/water leaks and monitor for other maintenance abnormalities.

 In 2018, Israel-based Percepto partnered with Italian electricity and gas provider Enel to launch their on-site autonomous drone system at the Torrevaldaliga Nord power plant.